 Some folks are blessed with family who have more than enough financially.
-It’s only natural that parents, grandparents, and spouses who love you would want to help with the cost of your education in some way.
-If you graduate with grad school loans because of generous financial support from family, consider yourself lucky.
+It’s only natural that parents, grandparents, and spouses who love you would want to help with your education expenses in some way.
+If you graduate without student loan debt because you have parents paying for graduate school, consider yourself lucky.

-However, many other students make one of the most common family financial mistakes to avoid for grad school.
-There is a dangerous middle ground developing because of the ridiculously high cost of a graduate school education.
-If you’re going to take financial help from family, it’s best if that help covers the entire cost of the degree program.
+However, many other graduate students make one of the most common family financial mistakes to avoid for grad school.
+There is a dangerous middle ground developing because of the ridiculously high cost of a graduate degree.
+If you’re going to take financial help from family, it’s best if that help covers the entire cost of attendance for that program.

 To reiterate, covering only a PART of someone’s grad school cost can be DISASTROUS.
 Here’s how to know if accepting money from family is helpful or just adding massive costs to the equation.